coyotespike/coyotespike.github.io/_posts/2016-08-14-RelativizingtheSingularity.md

 will upend all we know.

 We have relativized these revolutions.
-We have placed them within a loosely Hegelian framework of continuing revolution.
+We have placed them within a loosely Hegelian framework of continuing intellectual progress.
 Our meta-model, if you will, of the scientific process which constructs all our scientific models, now embraces revolution as the ordinary course of scientific work.

 We honor Crick and Watson, but we do not apotheosize them.
 No clouds and togas for them!
 Our awe at the shocks to our intellectual girdings has diminished.